 Sweetie was separated from Kal and put back into an enclosure.
 Dietary supplements resumed and she regained weight but on weaning, it dropped again.

 Sadly, ultrasound evaluation found that Sweetie had contracted urogenital chlamydiosis (urinary and reproductive tract infections) and she had a small cyst on her ovary.
 She was admitted to the Australia Zoo Wildlife Hospital for further assessment and surgery.
 Sweetie ended up having to get a hysterectomy which means she can no longer breed.
-Sweetie is now in permanent care and shares an enclosure with two other koalas, where she is enjoying a very comfortable life.
+Sweetie lived a very comfortable life at Friends of the Koala until she passed away on Sunday 29th March 2020 at the impressive age of 9.